Continued personal medical exclusions (CPME) is an underwriting option you have with Private Health Insurance if you’re looking to change provider.

 While your new insurer won’t use your medical history to underwrite your new policy, you have to provide this information so your new insurer can decide whether it can offer a new policy on the same terms as your old one.

-Once your new insurer has checked and decided it will offer cover, it takes your policy certificate to copy over any exclusions from the old policy to your new one.
+Once your new insurer is satisfied with everything, they’ll take your policy certificate to copy over any exclusions from the old policy to your new one.

-However, it’s important to note that, although your coverage remains the same, your new policy’s terms and conditions may differ from your old policy.
+However, although your coverage remains the same, your new policy’s terms and conditions may differ from your old policy.

-It’s therefore important to examine the small print carefully to ensure that your new provider doesn’t have any blanket exclusions that it will add to your policy which you may not have had previously.
+You should examine the small print carefully to ensure that your new provider doesn’t have any blanket exclusions that it will add to your policy (which you may not have had previously).

 For example, if you’re in the middle of a claim or have recently made a costly claim for a serious health condition, it’s unlikely a new insurer will take you on, at least initially.